UBC-MDS/DSCI_575_project_jchuang_esteki/README.md

 # 04_semantic_embedding_search
 # 05_evaluation_and_verification

-# Note: This process can take up to 30 minutes (excluding raw data download).
+# Note: This takes approximately 30 minutes (except for downloading raw data)
-# Note: Dataset download may take up to an hour, depending on your internet connection.
 ```

 **After indexes are generated:**